 As much as I loved the book; I did find it to be fairly predictable.
 I found myself able to guess a lot of upcoming events in the advancing chapters.
 That’s the reason I cannot rate the book a full 5/5 as I would’ve preferred more plot twists than what there was.
 However, everybody’s reading experiences are different, and just because I was able to correctly predict the majority of the events it doesn’t mean that everybody will be able to.
 I’ve read an awful lot of supernatural books in recent years, therefore, I find it easier to predict what happens in that particular genre of books.

 This book is definitely aimed at Teens/Young Adults and is directed towards fans of novels about the supernatural and romance.
-Even if the story content is completely different to that of Hush, Hush by Becca Fitzpatrick; I felt as though there were a few similarities here and there.
+Even if the story content is completely different from that of Hush, Hush by Becca Fitzpatrick; I felt as though there were a few similarities here and there.
 Maybe if you read both books; you’ll come to understand why I’ve said that.

 Overall, I rate this book 4/5.